ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 |  ``adjusted based on ABG values...``

 As the section tagger scans this text it finds a regex match for the text ``Pulmonary:``.
-As described above, it removes the terminating colon and converts the text to lowercase, producing ``pulmonary``.
+No additional words match at this point, since this text starts a new sentence.
+As described above, the section tagger removes the terminating colon and converts the text to lowercase, producing ``pulmonary``.
 It then checks the synonym map for any concepts associated with the text ``pulmonary``.
 It tries an exact match first, which succeeds and produces the following list of candidate concepts and their treecodes (the list L above):

 |    ``L[0]  PULMONARY_COURSE         [5.32.77.87]``
 |    ``L[1]  PULMONARY_FAMILY_HISTORY [5.34.79.103.71]``